Commentary on the New Testament

 16 They were all filled with awe and praised GOD.
 “A great prophet has appeared among us,” they said.
 “GOD has come to help his people.”

 This statement is to be understood in a figurative sense.
-GOD visits his people by blessing them through the Messiah.
+GOD comes to help his people by blessing them through the Messiah.
 In earlier times GOD worked through judges, prophets and priests; finally through His human Son.
-The fact that people called Jesus a great prophet shows that they did not consider him to be GOD.
+That people called Jesus a great prophet shows that they did not consider him to be GOD.

 Luke 8,38 f.